adamredwoods/wxMonkey/README.md

 wxMonkey v0.1 -- initial push (wxWidgets version 2.8.12)

-This is a port of wxWidgets to the programming language Monkey.
+This is a binding of wxWidgets to the programming language Monkey.
 This is highly experimental, and there is no guarantee.

 ..WINDOWS..